 Lorna Jane, an Australian brand, ramped their official store on eBay Australia.
 Not only do they now dominate listings for their brand, but buyers are converting despite their higher selling price.
 Their listings achieve a higher than average sales volume per month and buyers are enjoying a wider selection of active wear on eBay Australia.

 Want to gain more sales with deeper eBay inventory insights?
-Try ShelfTrend free and upgrade for only $9.99 USD.
+Try ShelfTrend free and upgrade when you need more features.
 No lock-in contracts.
 Cancel anytime.
 The data is very telling and just what you need to grow your business.